jgonzalez10/Small-ncRNAs-pipeline/README.md

 5. As well, you will have to modify the parameters for cutadapt depending on your results from fastqc.

+6. All required data sets are included in this GitHub page except for P. infestans and S. tuberosum genome sequences, because their file sizes exceeded the capacity of the repository.
+If required, these are available upon request.
+However, you can also download these genomes from Ensembl at http://protists.ensembl.org/Phytophthora_infestans/Info/Index and http://plants.ensembl.org/Solanum_tuberosum/Info/Index.
+These genomes were downloaded in FASTA format and used without any alteration.

 Please feel free to ask any questions! (j.gonzalez10@uniandes.edu.co)